 When I got the call from Jen about her engagement to Tristan, I was pretty excited.
 I had previously photographed her sister Danielle’s wedding at Lambertville Station Inn.
-It was such an honor to be thought of for their upcoming nuptials at the Palace at Somerset Park.
+It was such an honor to be thought of for their upcoming wedding at the Palace at Somerset Park.
 Jen was Danielle’s maid of honor and this time around Danielle was to be the maid of honor for Jen.
 It all comes full circle, doesn’t it?

 So take a look of some of my absolute favorites from their wedding day.
 It’s crazy to think how much more there are to see, but this is just a preview.